pegulabs/terms/alumnifire_privacy.md

 want a testimonial removed, contact us at [feedback@alumnifire.com](mailto:feedback@alumnifire.com).

+##### 3.9 Third Party Users

+We may allow third parties who did not attend your particular school, such as recruiters, to access and use the Service.
+In such a case, we may allow those third parties to view part or all of your public profile on Alumnifire.
+Limit your profile information to only information you're comfortable sharing with such third parties.

 #### 4. Sharing and disclosing your information

 We share or disclose your information only 1) as described in this Privacy